dojyorin/esm_hosting/README.md

 # for Local
 ./script/start_local.sh

-# for Local (No verify TLS)
-# Use at your own risk!
+# for Local (No verify TLS, use at your own risk!)
 # Be sure to use for limited purpose. (ex: legacy intranet)
-./script/start_local.sh --unsafe
+./script/start_local.sh --insecure
 ```

 # Environment